Kauffman bracket skein modules of small 3-manifolds: Introduction

 \subsection{Outline of contents}

 Sections \ref{sec:dimension} and \ref{sec:main-thm-proof} are devoted to the proof of Theorem \ref{t.main1-i}, while Section \ref{sec:examples}, \ref{sec:reduceness_41}, \ref{sec:bases_41} and \ref{ss.torusknot} focus on applications to Dehn-fillings on $4_1$ and $T_{(2,2n+1)}$.
 Those two parts can be read largely independently, though the second part refers to some of the statements in Section \ref{sec:dimension}.
 Section \ref{sec:reduceness} contains the proof of Theorem \ref{t.reduced}, and some corollaries of it, and may be of independent interest.
-Sections \ref{sec:reduceness_41} and \ref{sec:bases_41} study character varieties of the Dehn surgeries on $4_1$, with a focus on their reduceness and a construction of bases of the coordinate rings of their character varieties.
+Sections \ref{sec:reduceness_41} and \ref{sec:bases_41} study character varieties of the Dehn surgeries on $4_1$, with a focus on their reducedness and a construction of bases of the coordinate rings of their character varieties.
 Section \ref{ss.torusknot} achieves the same for $T_{(2,2n+1)}$.
-These three sections may also be of independent interest, providing an extensive study of the character varieties of those Dehn fillings.
+These three sections may also be of independent interest, providing an extensive study of the character varieties of those Dehn fillings, and the methods should be applicable to all 2-bridge knots.

 Section \ref{sec:non_triviality}, which is independent from the rest of the paper, studies the non-triviality of skein modules, proving Theorem \ref{thm:nontriviality}.
 Section \ref{sec:questions} concludes the paper with some open questions and remarks. \textbf{Acknowledgements:} This work started during the conference ``Quantum Topology and Geometry conference in the honor of Vladimir Turaev" in Paris.
 The authors thank the organizers for a stimulating conference and for excellent working conditions.
-The first author also thanks Julien Korinman and Julien March\'e for helpful discussions.
-During the course of this work the first author was partially supported by the projects AlMaRe (ANR-19-CE40-0001-01) and by the project "CLICQ" of the R\'egion Bourgogne Franche Comt\'e.
+They also thank Charlie Frohman, Sam Gunningham, Julien Korinman, Thang Le, Julien March\'e and George Pappas for helpful discussions.
+During the course of this work the first author was partially supported by the projects AlMaRe (ANR-19-CE40-0001-01) and by the project ``CLICQ" of the R\'egion Bourgogne Franche Comt\'e.
 The second author was partially supported by the NSF grants DMS-2004155 and DMS-2304033.
 The third author was partially supported by the Simons Foundation grant 957582.